Learn how to engage underprepared students, embrace diversity in your classroom, provide useful feedback and more.

 This course is organized around six competencies and takes approximately eight weeks to complete.
 You will learn with a professionally facilitated online cohort of faculty members, with whom you will share insights and ideas.

-Competencies addressed in this module are aligned with ACUE’s Effective Practice Framework:
+Competencies addressed in this course are aligned with ACUE’s Effective Practice Framework:

 - Promoting a Civil Learning Environment (2B)